stgeorgeshurstville/bulletin/_docs/reflectionQuestions.md

    Please read Mark 12:1-12.

-4. Please read Mark 12:1-12.
-Jesus tells a parable.
+4. Jesus tells a parable.
 What is the parable about?

     How does the parable relate to the conflict between Jesus and religion?